-Laboratory evaluation includes routine blood tests, LDH, serum beta-2 microglobulin, urine and serum immune and protein electrophoresis, serum free light chains, x-rays, and bone marrow examination (for review, see [1, 2] Diagnosis references Multiple myeloma is a cancer of plasma cells that produce monoclonal immunoglobulin and invade and destroy adjacent bone tissue.
-Common manifestations include lytic lesions in bones causing... read more ).
+Laboratory evaluation includes routine blood tests, LDH, serum beta-2 microglobulin, urine and serum immune and protein electrophoresis, serum free light chains.
+Patients should also undergo a skeletal survey and, because they are more sensitive to bone disease than x-rays, either a PET-CT scan or whole-body MRI.
+A bone marrow examination is also required along with conventional cytogenetics and FISH studies (for review, see [1, 2] Diagnosis references Multiple myeloma is a cancer of plasma cells that produce monoclonal immunoglobulin and invade and destroy adjacent bone tissue.
+Common manifestations include lytic lesions in bones that cause... read more ).

 Immunofixation electrophoresis can identify the immunoglobulin class of the M-protein (IgG, IgA, or uncommonly IgD, IgM, or IgE) and can often detect light-chain protein if serum immunoelectrophoresis is falsely negative; immunofixation electrophoresis is done even when the serum test is negative if multiple myeloma is strongly suspected.

 X-rays include a skeletal survey (ie, plain x-rays of skull, long bones, spine, pelvis, and ribs).
 Punched-out lytic lesions or diffuse osteoporosis is present in 80% of cases.
 Radionuclide bone scans usually are not helpful.
-MRI can provide more detail and is obtained if specific sites of pain or neurologic symptoms are present.
-PET-CT may provide prognostic information and can help determine whether patients have solitary plasmacytoma or multiple myeloma.
+Whole-body MRI can provide more detail and is obtained if specific sites of pain or neurologic symptoms are present.
+PET-CT scans provide prognostic information and can help determine whether patients have solitary plasmacytoma or multiple myeloma.

 In patients without serum M protein, myeloma is indicated by Bence Jones proteinuria > 200 mg/24 hour or abnormal serum free light chain levels, osteolytic lesions (without evidence of metastatic cancer or granulomatous disease), and sheets or clusters of plasma cells in the bone marrow.

-Chemotherapy for symptomatic patients
+Conventional chemotherapy for symptomatic patients

 Thalidomide, lenalidomide, or pomalidomide, and/or bortezomib, carfilzomib, or ixazomib, plus corticosteroids and/or conventional chemotherapy

-Monoclonal antibodies, including elotuzumab and daratumumab
+Monoclonal antibodies, including elotuzumab, isatuximab, and daratumumab

 Maintenance therapy with corticosteroids, thalidomide, and/or lenalidomide, and proteasome inhibitors, especially oral ixazomib